Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-18-RPISEC_NUKE.md

 ![byeClark]({{ site.baseurl }}/images/general_clark.png)

 RIP General Clark.

 With that out of the way I decided to look for ways to escape this switch statement and get the final password to finish the game.
 From reversing the structure, I knew that the targeting buffer started at \x208 within the structure and at \x288 and \x28C there were function pointers to disarm and detonate nuke respectively.
-So I needed to increment \x80 and 140 times respectively in order to leak a known functions address and then overwrite the detonate function.
-Leaking the address allowed me to calculate relative offsets to important functions like system(Not that that would have been too helpful ;).
+So I needed to increment \x80 and 140 times respectively in order to leak a known functions address(using "\x4F") and then overwrite the detonate function.
+Leaking the address allowed me to calculate relative offsets to important functions like system (Not that that would have been too helpful ;).

 I was able to cause a segfault using the above technique and reliably leak an address but unfortunately ran out of time and was unable to complete the rop in order to gain a shell through execve.
 Detonate in particular was a useful function to overwrite as it is already called using a user controlled buffer as an argument.
 In my testing to create a rop chain I know I would have needed to stack pivot as my current location was not very useful and would have dropped me into arbitrary memory after my one return.